TCKAN:A Novel Integrated Network Model for Predicting Mortality Risk in Sepsis Patients: Introduction

-Advancements in machine learning have spurred the use of its algorithms to enhance sepsis mortality predictions.
-For example, Taylor et al. employed a local big data-driven Random Forest model \cite{20}, using over 500 clinical variables to predict emergency department sepsis patient mortality, yielding results superior to those of Logistic Regression \cite{17}.
-Continuing this trend, Zhang et al. developed a LASSO score using the MIMIC-III dataset \cite{18}, although it still requires external validation.
-Additionally, Kong et al. created four machine learning models, including LASSO \cite{19}, Random Forest \cite{20}, Gradient Boosting Machine \cite{21}, and Logistic Regression, using 86 features from the MIMIC-III dataset to predict in-hospital mortality in ICU sepsis patients.
-These models, except for Random Forest—which underestimated high-risk patient mortality—showed good calibration, in contrast to the poor calibration of the SAPS II score \cite{22}.
-However, traditional machine learning techniques face challenges with handling extensive feature sets and time-series data, potentially leading to overfitting and limited effectiveness in sepsis mortality prediction \cite{23,24}.
+The rise of Electronic Health Records (EHRs) has enhanced the availability of medical data, crucial for developing predictive models using physiological, laboratory, and demographic information \cite{9}.
+This has spurred the application of machine learning in sepsis mortality prediction.
+For instance, Taylor et al. demonstrated that a Random Forest model, utilizing over 500 clinical variables, outperformed Logistic Regression in predicting sepsis mortality \cite{17, 20}.
+Similarly, Zhang et al. developed a LASSO-based score using the MIMIC-III dataset \cite{18}, though external validation is still required.
+Kong et al. extended this work by developing four models—LASSO \cite{19}, Random Forest \cite{20}, Gradient Boosting Machine \cite{21}, and Logistic Regression—based on 86 features from MIMIC-III to predict in-hospital mortality \cite{22}.
+However, traditional machine learning methods often encounter challenges when dealing with large feature sets and time-series data, which can lead to overfitting and reduced effectiveness in sepsis mortality prediction.